 Quantum computing looks to solve the kind of hard mathematical problems that conventional computers can’t.
 One classic example is the ‘travelling salesman problem’, where a salesmen needs to visit a number of cities in the minimum amount of time using a variety of transport.
 Solving this sort of optimisation challenge could significantly improve the design and efficiency of supply chain, logistics and transportation systems worldwide.
-Volkswagen’s 2017 experiment took less than a second to optimise taxis making the airport run in Beijing, compared to around one hour using a digital computer.
+A 2017 experiment by Volkswagen took less than a second to optimise taxis making the airport run in Beijing, compared to around one hour using a digital computer.

 Such optimisations would let organisations respond to everything from the weather to major incidents in real time.

 All organisations deal with complexity.
 Any software system can have millions of lines of code.
 Hardware can have billions of transistors.
 The more complex the systems, the more difficult they are to predict.
 How will they will perform under stress or if you make an update?
 Take the case of a complex real-time system which must make life or death decisions – the software that flies a plane.
 Quantum computing has been used in the validation and verification process of old code with a known bug which took a year to find using classical techniques.
 The quantum computer took a few weeks.
 When applied to ever more complex new planes, this could reduce the time to market by years, substantially disrupting this market.